apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/5-datasets.md

-You get a tuple of a data sample and its corresponding label, which makes sense because you passed the data `X` and the labels `y` in that order when we instantiated the `ArrayDataset`.
-We don't usually retrieve individual samples from `Dataset` objects though (unless we're quality checking the output samples).
-Instead we use a `DataLoader`.
+You get a tuple output consisting of a data sample and its corresponding label, which makes sense because you passed the data `X` and the labels `y` in that order when you instantiated the `ArrayDataset`.
+You don't usually retrieve individual samples from `Dataset` objects though (unless we're quality checking the output samples).
+Instead you typically use a `DataLoader`.

 ## Introduction to `DataLoader`

-A [DataLoader](/api/python/docs/api/gluon/data/index.html#dataloader) is used to create mini-batches of samples from a [Dataset](/api/python/docs/api/gluon/data/index.html#datasets), and provides a convenient iterator interface for looping these batches.
+A [DataLoader](/api/python/docs/api/gluon/data/index.html#dataloader) is used to create mini-batches of samples from a [Dataset](/api/python/docs/api/gluon/data/index.html#datasets), and the `DataLoader` provides a convenient iterator interface for looping through these batches.
 It's typically much more efficient to pass a mini-batch of data through a neural network than a single sample at a time, because the computation can be performed in parallel.
 A required parameter of `DataLoader` is the size of the mini-batches you want to create, called `batch_size`.

 Another benefit of using `DataLoader` is the ability to easily load data in parallel using [multiprocessing](https://docs.python.org/3.6/library/multiprocessing.html).
-You can set the `num_workers` parameter to the number of CPUs available on your machine for maximum performance, or limit it to a lower number to spare resources.
+You can set the `num_workers` parameter to the number of CPUs available on your machine for potentially maximal performance, or limit it to a lower number to spare resources.
+Please note, that sometimes too many CPUs will not necessarily improve your overall efficiency, so feel free to modify `num_workers` to the most efficient value for your dataset.